 - For immediate MDT, the reporting is dependent on the configured measurements:

 - For measurement M1 in LTE or NR, it is possible to select between periodical, event triggered, event triggered periodic reporting or reporting according to all configured RRM event triggers.
 For M1 and M2 measurement in UMTS, it is possible to select between periodical, event triggered reporting or reporting according to all configured RRM event triggers.
 Parameter tjMDTReportingTrigger determines which of the reporting methods is selected and in case of event triggered or event-triggered periodic, which is the decisive event type.
 For periodical reporting, parameters tjMDTReportInterval and tjMDTReportAmount determine the interval between two successive reports and the number of reports.
 This means the periodical reporting terminates after tjMDTReportAmount reports have been sent as long as tjMDTReportAmount is configured with a value different from infinity.
 For event-triggered periodic reporting, these two parameters apply in addition to parameter tjMDTEventThreshold which determines the threshold of the event.
 In this case up to tjMDTReportAmount reports are sent with a periodicity of tjMDTReportInterval after the entering condition is fulfilled.
 The reporting is stopped, if the leaving condition is fulfulled and is restarted if the configured event reoccurs.
 For event based reporting, there is only one report sent after the event occurs.
 The parameters to configure are tjMDTReportingTrigger and tjMDTEventThreshold.
 In case of UMTS and 1f event reporting, additionally parameter tjMDTMeasurementQuantity is necessary in order to determine for which measurement(s) the event threshold is applicable.
+Parameter tjMDTBeamLevelMeasurement determines whether beam level measurements shall be included in case of NR.

 - For measurement M2 in LTE or NR, reporting is according to RRM configuration, see TS 38.321 [36], TS 36.321 [37] and TS 38.331 [38], TS 36.331 [39].
 For measurement M4 in UMTS, reporting is either according to RRM configuration, see TS 25.321 [40] and TS 25.331 [41] or periodic or event triggered periodic using parameter tjMDTCollectionPeriodRrmUmts and tjMDTM4ThresholdUmts.